 Now if Paul needed prayers we can rightfully assert that all believers need prayer.
 On another occasion the disciples came to Jesus and asked him to teach them to pray and he responded with the Lords Prayer (Luke 11: 1-4).
 Throughout the New Testament the disciples, following the example of Jesus, lived a life of prayer and encouraged believers to do the same and hence my calling this topic Cut this Lifeline and you are Dead.

-All through the Bible this word prayer or one of its many derivatives is mentioned about 375 times depending on the version of the Bible you are using.
-In spite of the fact that the doctrine of prayer is taught and practiced throughout the Bible and even today virtually everyone prays yet there is a vast misunderstanding surrounding this subject and in this meditation, with God's help, I want to inquire into and throw some light on this subject of prayer.
+All through the Bible this word prayer or one of its many derivatives are mentioned about 375 times depending on the version of the Bible you are using.
+In spite of the fact that the doctrine of prayer is taught and practiced throughout the Bible and even today virtually everyone prays, yet there is a vast misunderstanding surrounding this subject and in this meditation, with Gods help, I want to inquire into and throw some light on this subject of prayer.

 Fibs dangerous to believers

 Some believers suppose that once they pray about their concerns, then that relieves them of their responsibility to live right, feed the hungry, visit the sick and comfort those who mourn but this attitude is contrary to scripture.
 The Bible states Pure religion and undefiled before God and the father is this, To visit the fatherless and widows in their affliction, and to keep himself unspotted from the world.
 (James 1:27).
 Reference also Matthew 25:41-45